Radicalisation is the process through which an individual or group develops extreme political, social or religious beliefs.

 For more guidance on counterterrorism, you can look at the National Counter Terrorism Security Office (NaCTSO) website.

 The public guidance for firearms and weapons attacks is to:

 - RUN to a place of safety.
 This is a far better option than to surrender or negotiate.
 If there’s nowhere to go, then…

-- HIDE.
-It’s better to hide than to confront.
+- HIDE rather than to confront.
 Remember to turn your phone to silent and turn off vibrate.
 Barricade yourself in if you can.
 Then finally and only when it is safe to do so…

 - TELL the police by calling 999